Jestin James

 The Search Results Page is where purchase intent begins — yet it provided zero payment signals.
 Users browsing Apple Watch, iPhone, or high-value electronics had no way to filter, identify, or anticipate which products had instalment options.
 Payment was invisible until the very end.

-No Installment Visibility
+No Instalment Visibility

 • No instalment signal on search result cards